jay-joshy/allergyguide/content/contribute_guides/topic_contribution.md

 #### references

 References are embeddable!
-All you need to do it prepare references like you normally do with a bibliography in AHA style, and the editor will implement the rest.
+All you need to do it prepare references like you normally do with a bibliography in Vancouver style, and the editor will implement the rest.
 For example:

 This sentence needs two references <span class="references">1,2</span>.
 Here is another sentence with one reference <span class="references">3</span>.